JSSjogren/jssjogren.github.io/README.md

 # JarodSjogren.com
-Welcome to my personal website.
+Welcome to my personal website's github repository.
 Please don't attempt to edit or push any changes to my code as they will not be accepted.